 Cascade Mountain North Peak sits 1.5 miles north of the main summit.
 Its long ridgeline separates Miller River into east and west forks.
-Of the various routes, Frances Lake offers the most direct and least challenging way to the top.
+Meanwhile, Frances Lake offers the most direct and least challenging way to the top.

 See more trip photos here.